contextgeneric/cgp-patterns/content/consumer-provider-link.md

 ## Component System

-You may have noticed that the trait for specifying the provider for a context is called `HasComponents` instead of `HasProviders`.
+You may have noticed that the trait for specifying the provider for a context is called `HasProvider` instead of `HasProviders`.
 This is to generalize the idea of a pair of consumer trait and provider trait working together, forming a _component_.

 In context-generic programming, we use the term _component_ to refer to a consumer-provider trait pair.
-The consumer trait and the provider trait are linked together through blanket implementations and traits such as `HasComponents`.
+The consumer trait and the provider trait are linked together through blanket implementations and traits such as `HasProvider`.
 These constructs working together to form the basis for a _component system_ for CGP.